mstksg/inCode/copy/entries/uncertainty.md

 ~~~

 So, it looks like the mathematical model of uncertainty propagation matched up
-well with the "actual" results we gain from monte carlo simulations!
+well with the "actual" results we gain from Monte Carlo simulations!
 The only
 one of our examples that was significantly wrong was the
 $\operatorname{log}(x^y)$ example, which heavily underestimated the uncertainty
 by about a factor of 20.
 But, remember, the model was derived after dropping